If you’ve had trouble with a bank in the past, you need to know more about ChexSystems. The knowledge could save you.

 If you don’t have access to any of these, most online accounts accept funding from a prepaid card.
 These prepaid cards can be bought at most convenience stores and gas stations, and can loaded with various amounts.

 Although it may take 2-3 days for the funds to go through, Paypal is another valid option for many banks.
+You may also be interested in the best savings account for bad credit.

 Staying Safe when ordering checks